uvaai/ml1/50 week5/40 Algorithmic Bias/content.md

 for any machine learning solution as writing a good algorithm.
 Problems that arise from using data that does not properly represent the relationship your model is intended to capture, are called *algorithmic biases*.
-There are two common sources of algorithmics bias:
+There are two common sources of algorithmic bias:

 ### 1. Selection Bias